 Michelle is an amazing main character for Don’t Fail Me Now.
 She goes through so many events that are very hard on her and her siblings, like her mother being in prison and having to work at the Taco Bell to pay rent to live with her own aunt.
 Despite all this, she doesn’t really complain and is very selfless.
 She takes care of her siblings all by herself and still manages to remain pretty positive.
 I really admired this, because it shows that no one’s life is perfect and speaks to her incredible determination.

 The way that Una LaMarche weaves diversity into Don’t Fail Me Now is so unique.
 I have read quite a few books recently that have attempted adding cultural diversity and some don’t pull it off well.
 This book explores different cultures in an authentic manner.
 For example, the main character and her siblings are African-American and don’t have a lot of money.
 When they meet their stepsister and stepbrother who are white and fairly wealthy, they learn through their interactions that everyone is different and essentially to not judge a book by its cover.
 While, not a unique concept, it is an important one that LaMarche has seamlessly included in her writing.

-If you are on the hunt for a book that has a different vibe from the typical road trip novel, you will find that Don’t Fail Me Now by Una LaMarche is the perfect choice.
-It will take you on a cross country adventure with a selfless main character and a diverse theme that is like no other.
+Don’t Fail Me Now by Una LaMarche is the perfect road trip book that will take you on a cross country adventure with a selfless main character and a diverse theme that is like no other.
 Pack some tissues for this ride, however, as it is sure to bring on some feels.